-Claire-Marie Darnand is a partner and advises on the corporate and finance aspects of domestic and international real estate transactions.
-She also handles business transactions and corporate law matters, in which she advises on M&A, reorganisations, restructurings and joint ventures.
-Claire-Marie also advises clients on private equity matters such as acquisition structuring.
+Claire-Marie Darnand is a partner who advises on the corporate and finance aspects of domestic and international real estate transactions.
+She also handles business transactions and corporate law matters, advising on M&A, reorganisations, restructurings and joint ventures.
+She also advises clients on private equity matters such as acquisition structuring.
+Claire-Marie's clientele includes real estate developers, real estate funds, multinational companies, leading banks and private equity funds.
+She is a member of Lux Real (Real Estate Association of Luxembourg).